anttav0110/anttav0110.github.io/docs/index.md

 8. If you want to apply the rule you just created to relevant emails currently in your inbox, select the 'Run this rule now in Inbox' check box, then click 'OK.'
 Otherwise, click outside of the window to make it disappear.

->[!Note]
+!!! note

->When a rule is running, you may notice your inbox changing in realtime.
+    When a rule is running, you may notice your inbox changing in realtime.
 This is normal.
 All applicable emails are moved to the folder allocated for a certain rule.

 ![Image shows a success screen with an option to run the rule within the current inbox.](https://hackmd.io/_uploads/ry2FTNZy-g.png)